The Thief and the Cobbler: Reception

 The Miramax version of the film was a commercial failure and received mixed reviews.
 Rotten Tomatoes gives the film a score of 60% based on 10 reviews, with an average rating of 6.6/10.
 Caryn James of The New York Times criticised the songs sung by the princess, calling the lyrics "horrible" and the melodies "forgettable", although he did praise Williams's animation as "among the most glorious and lively ever created".
 Animation historian Jerry Beck felt that the added voiceovers of Jonathan Winters and Matthew Broderick were unnecessary and unfunny, and that Fred Calvert's new footage did not meet the standards of Williams's original scenes.
 The Miramax version of the film was often unfavorably compared to Aladdin, with some even calling it a rip-off of the film.
 However, in 2003, the Online Film Critics Society named the film the 81st greatest animated film of all time.
 In addition, the film won the 1995 Academy of Family Films Award.

+The Calvert cut received a review in a 1997 Animato! issue by Andrew Osmond, who thought it tough to assess.
+He held it as far from the masterpiece it was hyped to be in its present state, and believed it would have likely not been one either had Williams finished it.
+He found the narrative lackluster, with thin but entertaining characters, and dismissed the musical numbers as "listenable pap" save for the "rather good fun" brigand song, but nonetheless described it as "a very funny film" and was impressed by the animation as "physics, perspective, shape and form all bend to the draughtsman's will".

 Alex Williams, the son of the original director who also worked on the film before it was re-edited, criticised changes made by Calvert and Miramax, called the finished film "more or less unwatchable" and found it "hard to find the spirit of the film as it was originally conceived".
 For years, Richard Williams was devastated by the film's production and had never publicly discussed it since then.
 In 2010, however, he discussed the film during an interview about his silent animated short Circus Drawings, a project he shelved in the 1960s before he started work on The Thief.
 He later participated in Q&As for screenings of his 1992 workprint at the Samuel Goldwyn Theater on 10 December 2013 and at the BFI Southbank in London on 1 June 2014.
 Williams also said he had never seen the Calvert or Miramax versions of the film: "I'm not interested, but my son, who is also an animator, did tell me that if I ever want to jump off a bridge, then I should take a look".